Adjusting Studio

 If my professor accepts either, which should I pick?

-Pick the one used most in your field — social sciences, education, psychology, nursing, and most STEM fields outside the humanities for APA, history, philosophy, theology, and the broader humanities at the graduate level for Chicago.
+Pick the one most common in your field.
+APA for social sciences, education, psychology, nursing, and most STEM fields outside the humanities.
+Chicago for history, philosophy, theology, and the broader humanities at the graduate level.
 Future readers will be expecting that one.

 Need one or both styles right now?